OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/help/Course_Problems_and_Error_Messages.md

 #  Course Problems and Error Messages

-If you cannot open a course or single course elements it may be that the course author has not given you the relevant rights or the course is being updated at that very moment.
+If you cannot open a course or single course elements, it may be that the course author has not given you the relevant rights or the course is being updated at that very moment.